 The term “support ticket” describes the interaction between a customer and a service representative.
 It’s the basic element of any customer experience related job—allowing your business to create, update, and hopefully resolve any issues your end-users might have.

 Tickets can also be a great way for your customers to receive general information about a products or services your company offers.
-Likewise, a good ticket support system allows your organization to manage and maintain a list of common issues or questions that your customers may be having.
+Likewise, a good support ticketing system allows your organization to manage and maintain a list of common issues or questions that your customers may be having.

 Before the advent of help desk software, tickets were literally little cards that would be filled out manually by a member of your support team.
 Once a query was submitted, you would put the ticket in a certain pigeon hole depending on its subject matter and they would usually be resolved in the order they were received in.